Azure-Samples/communication-services-web-calling-hero/README.md

 - [Azure Communication Calling SDK](https://docs.microsoft.com/azure/communication-services/concepts/voice-video-calling/calling-sdk-features) - To learn more about the calling web sdk
 - [FluentUI](https://developer.microsoft.com/fluentui#/) - Microsoft powered UI library
 - [React](https://reactjs.org/) - Library for building user interfaces

+## Data Collection

+The software may collect information about you and your use of the software and send it to Microsoft.
+Microsoft may use this information to provide services and improve our products and services.
+This samples collect information about users and their use of the software that cannot be opted out of.
+Do not use this sample if you wish to avoid telemetry.
+You can learn more about data collection and use in the help documentation and Microsoft’s [privacy statement](https://go.microsoft.com/fwlink/?LinkID=824704).
+For more information on the data collected by the Azure SDK, please visit the [Telemetry Policy](https://learn.microsoft.com/azure/communication-services/concepts/privacy) page.